Hitler's Priestess: Contents

-The book recounts Savitri Devi's life, beliefs, and legacy and influence on neo-Nazism, paricularly esoteric neo-Nazism.
+The book recounts Savitri Devi's life, beliefs, and legacy and influence on neo-Nazism, particularly esoteric neo-Nazism.
 Her life story is largely told chronologically, though sometimes digresses to tell the stories of related people.
 It begins with her childhood and origins, including an early dislike of Christianity's influence on Western civilization, before her move to India and resulting conversion to Hinduism, and her relationships with Hindu figures of the time.
 He attempts to trace the origins of her thought.

 He writes of her support of Hitler during World War II and her spying for the Axis powers.
 It recounts her life following the war, including her connections with British neo-Nazi Colin Jordan and the ODESSA plot, and neo-Nazis worldwide.
 It also discusses and recounts the arguments presented in her books, including Defiance and The Lightning and the Sun.
 It concludes the biography with her death in 1982.

 In the conclusion, Goodrick-Clarke argues that Savitri Devi's legacy is an important influence on the neo-Nazi overlap with deep ecology, esoteric and New Age movements, and debates to what extent these groups are connected to the far right.
 He noted that though these had left-wing roots they were infiltrated by the far right and that these were all at odds with "Christianity, rationalism and liberalism", adding that:

 The cybernetic encirclement of man and his complete divorce from nature could well foster a more fundamental alienation.
 In a congested and automated world, Savitri Devi's sentimental love of animals and hatred of the masses may find new followers.
 The pessimism of the Kali Yuga and her vision of a pristine new Aryan order possess a perennial appeal in times of uncertainty and change.